Badgerati/Pode.Web/docs/Tutorials/Actions/Button.md

 # Button

-This page details the output actions available to Buttons.
+This page details the actions available to Buttons.

 ## Invoke

-To invoke/click a button on the page, you can use [`Invoke-PodeWebButton`](../../../Functions/Outputs/Invoke-PodeWebButton):
+To invoke/click a button on the page, you can use [`Invoke-PodeWebButton`](../../../Functions/Actions/Invoke-PodeWebButton):

 ```powershell
 New-PodeWebCard -Content @(